-Persons playing instruments in orchestra, band, or general music settings, singing in choir or other lessons, dancing, participating in color guard, or teaching should wear a washable or disposable, multi-layered face covering or mask.
-Students who play wind instruments can use face coverings with a slit.
-Face coverings should only be removed while outdoors when social distance is maintained.
+Individuals playing instruments in orchestra, band, and general music settings, or singing, dancing, participating in color guard, or teaching should wear a washable or disposable, multi-layered face covering or mask when inside.
+Individuals playing aerosol-producing wind instruments should pull down their mask, play the instrument (with a bell cover as necessary), then replace their mask over their nose and mouth.
+Face coverings should only be completely removed while outdoors and social distancing can be maintained.

-Alcohol-based hand rubs containing at least 60% alcohol should be available.
-Soap and warm water should also be available for cleaning hands.
+Soap and warm water and alcohol-based hand rubs containing at least 60% alcohol should be available for cleaning hands.
 A strong emphasis should be placed on hygiene and frequent hand washing.
 At a minimum, hand hygiene should be performed before and after contact with surfaces and equipment.

 Shared Instruments or Other Shared Objects

 Avoid sharing instruments, sheet music, music stands, and other commonly shared equipment.
-For example, if music stands are shared, students may inadvertently move closer to each other to see the music.
-Whenever possible students should have their own set of equipment (e.g., flags, auxiliary equipment, mallets, and drumsticks).
-If instruments or equipment must be shared (e.g., keyboard instruments and drums), they should be cleaned and disinfected between students.
-Music reeds and mouthpieces should not be shared.
-Some instrument surfaces may be damaged by cleaning and disinfecting products, so contact your instrument dealer for guidance on disinfection, and follow the manufacturer’s instructions for cleaning.
+For example, if music stands are shared indoors, students may inadvertently move closer to each other to see the music.
+Whenever possible, students should have their own set of equipment (e.g., flags, auxiliary equipment, mallets, and drumsticks).
+If instruments or equipment must be shared (e.g., keyboard instruments and drums), they should be cleaned between students.
+Music reeds and mouthpieces should never be shared.
+Some instrument surfaces may be damaged by cleaning and disinfecting products.
+Contact your instrument dealer for guidance on disinfection and follow the manufacturer’s instructions for cleaning.
 Long-term rentals through a music company or school should be properly cleaned and sanitized between rentals.

 Cleaning and Disinfection

-Instruments and equipment should be cleaned daily following manufacturer’s instructions.
-Empty spit valves away from others to reduce the potential for exposure.
-Surfaces, especially common areas, should be frequently cleaned with a U.S. Environmental Protection Agency-approved disinfectant with demonstrated effectiveness against the SARS-CoV-2 virus, also known as List N.
+Instruments and equipment should be cleaned daily, following manufacturer’s instructions.
+Spit valves should be emptied away from others to reduce the potential for exposure.
+Condensation from brass instruments should not drip on the floor.
+Each musician should have an absorbent pad (puppy pad or something similar) to catch condensation and should properly dispose of the pad after each session (or store the pad in an instrument case).
+Surfaces, especially common areas, should be cleaned with a U.S. Environmental Protection Agency-approved disinfectant with demonstrated effectiveness against SARS-CoV-2, also known as List N.